SHADE-AI/daidepp/daide-specification.md

 Float is a floating point number in a format typically used by programming languages.
 It is currently parsed with the following regular expression:
 [-+]?((\d*\\.\d+)|(\d+\\.?))([Ee][+-]?\d+)?

+Strategy Robot Note: We intend to use INS to indicate active punishment or reward (changing our move to enfore the utility bound).
+In contrast, PRP indicates that we predict the utility bound is correct without our active enforcement.

 Example message sent from England to Germany:
 > IFF (XDO((GER AMY BER) MTO MUN)) THN (PRP (ULB (GER 0.8))) ELS (INS (UUB (GER 0.1)))

-This is a threat from England to Germany that says if you move BER to MUN then I will move to give you at least 0.8 utility, but if you do anything else I will move to prevent you from getting more than 0.1 utility.
+This is a threat from England to Germany that says if you move BER to MUN then I predict you will get at least 0.8 utility, but if you do anything else I will move to prevent you from getting more than 0.1 utility.
+In this case we are actively punishing Germany.

+Example message sent from England to Germany:
+> IFF (XDO((GER AMY BER) MTO MUN)) THN (PRP (ULB (GER 0.8))) ELS (PRP (UUB (GER 0.3)))

+This is a threat from England to Germany that says if you move BER to MUN then I predict you will get at least 0.8 utility, but if you do anything else I will predict you will get at most 0.3 utility.
+In this case we are not actively punishing or rewarding, we are just sharing the results of our game theory analysis.

 ## Level 8000: Free Text Press